damian-666/MGShadersXPlatform/README.md

+The main point of this sample is to show how to organize code that uses netcore7 and targets both mobile and desktops.
+"Write Once deploy Anywhere"

+This includes shaders and content build and optimized for specific platforms.    it is using the mojoshader branch and there is a compute linked branch which is incomplete , unmerged but desired to move forward.

-The main point of this sample is to show how to organize code that uses netcore6 and targets both mobile and desktops.
-"Write Once deploy Anywhere"   Its for a game or sim that could work on both a pc and a tablet or phone with keyboard, virtual gamepad, or simple touch, and custom UI..
-There are no dependencies besides Monongame and NetCore.  iT HAS A MASKING CLIP SHADER.
+  Its for a game or sim that could work on both a pc and a tablet or phone with keyboard, virtual gamepad, or simple touch, and custom UI..
+There are no dependencies besides Monongame and NetCore.  iT HAS A MASKING CLIP SHADER.   this is a test  of shaders and it shoold be using the stencil buffer.  and earlier attempt exposed a gl pug that manifests inself  wiht a  if  branching.   not branching fixed the issue , its explained in Shadertoy

 UPDATE:  Tried the bait and switch method with the Compute fork from NuGet  , there are issues: